jelkotron/ragdoll_kitten/README.md

 # Blender Ragdoll

 Blender Ragdoll extends Blender's Armature Objects with Rigid Body Simulation properties.
 Using Blender's native objects and object relations, the system creates serveral layers of meshes and empty objects and offers an interface to control an armature's animation and simulation properties.
-A target armature's transformation can be blended between animation and simulation or a combination of both.
+An armature's transformation can be blended between animation and simulation or a combination of both.

 ## Quickstart
 + <b>Install Ragdoll:</b> Download ZIP file from packages directory.
 In <i>Blender Preferences / Add-ons</i> click <i>Install</i> and select ZIP file.
 Make sure the addon is enabled, you can filter by <i>Animation</i> to find the addon in the list.